citrix/xenserver-sdk/docs/overview.md

 For expository purposes, this figure presents a graphical example that shows the relationship between VMs, VBDs, VDIs and SRs.
-In this instance a VM object has 2 attached VDIs: there are 2 VBD objects that form the connections between the VM object and its VDIs; and the VDIs reside within the same SR.
+In this instance a VM object has 2 attached VDIs: there are two VBD objects that form the connections between the VM object and its VDIs; and the VDIs reside within the same SR.

 #### Hotplugging the VBD

 If we rebooted the VM at this stage then, after rebooting, the block device corresponding to the VBD would appear: on boot, XenServer